-In 1963, Dermatology became a stand-alone Department of Indiana University School of Medicine.
-Dr. Victor Hackney was recruited from Stanford University to be the first chairman.
-The residency program and clinical service were merged into the department.
-The department grew with the addition of full-time faculty, including Dr. Arthur Norins in 1964 and Dr. Walter Epinette in 1971, both from Stanford.
+In 1963, Dermatology became its own department.
+Victor Hackney, MD, was recruited from Stanford University to be the first chairman.
+The residency program and clinical service at the Marion County General Hospital and the clinical service at Indiana University were merged into the department.
+The department grew with the addition of full-time faculty, including Arthur Norins, MD, in 1964 and Walter Epinette, MD, in 1971, both from Stanford.

-In 1993, Dr. Evan Farmer was recruited from Johns Hopkins University to succeed Dr. Norins as Chairman and was appointed the first Kampen-Norins Chair in 1997.
-Dr. Farmer’s interests included dermatopathology, graft-versus-host disease and clinical dermatology with emphasis on outcome studies.
-Dr. Farmer recruited Dr. Charles Lewis from Brooke Army Medical Center to head the Regenstrief Dermatology Clinics in 1994.
-In 1995 Jeffrey B. Travers, MD, PhD joined the department.
+In 1993, Evan Farmer, MD, was recruited from Johns Hopkins University to succeed Norins as chairman and in 1997, was appointed the first Kampen-Norins Chair.
+Farmer’s interests included dermatopathology, graft-versus-host disease and clinical dermatology with emphasis on outcome studies.
+Farmer recruited Charles Lewis, MD, from Brooke Army Medical Center to head the Regenstrief Dermatology Clinics at Wishard in 1994.
+In 1995, Jeffrey B. Travers, MD, PhD, joined the faculty.

 In 2001, Farmer became dean and provost at Eastern Virginia Medical School.
 Following a nationwide search, Travers was chosen as chair.
 Newer additions to the faculty included Gary Dillon, MD (general dermatology, dermatopathology), Nico Mousdicas, MD (contact and occupational dermatology), Anita Haggstrom, MD (pediatric dermatology), Lawrence Mark, MD (melanoma, lymphoma), Ally-Khan Somani, MD (Mohs surgery, investigative dermatology), Najwa Somani, MD (dermatopathology, hair disorders), and Alison Klenk, MD (general dermatology).
 Three new satellite offices opened and the number of residents was expanded to nine.